lmullen/lincolnmullen.com/source/projects/index.markdown

 ## Academic Paper LaTeX Class

-A LaTeX class that extends the article class and does some formatting to make the article format more suitable for classroom papers.
+A LaTeX class that extends the article class and does some formatting to make the article format more suitable for classroom papers

 -   [GitHub repository][6]

 ## Dotfiles

-My Unix/Linux/Mac OS X configuration files, mostly for ZSH, Vim, iTerm2, Git, Ruby, and R.
+My Unix/Linux/Mac OS X configuration files, mostly for ZSH, Vim, iTerm2, Git, Ruby, and R

 -   [GitHub repository][7]